zaidmohd/azure_arc/docs/azure_arc_servers/Azure Arc enabled Servers - Day-2 Scenarios & Use-Cases/arc_inventory_tagging/_index.md

 ---
-title: "Tagging and querying server inventory across multiple clouds using Resource Graph Explorer"
+title: "Arc Inventory Tagging"
 linkTitle: "Arc Inventory Tagging"
 weight: 1
 description: >
 ---

-# Tagging and querying server inventory across multiple clouds using Resource Graph Explorer
+# Arc Inventory Tagging

 The following README will guide you on how to use Azure Arc enabled servers to provide server inventory management capabilities across hybrid multi-cloud and on-premises environments.